ilmandone/lista-2024/README.md

   - on delete the list is temporaly removed from the f/e list and only on confirm the db remove the collection
   - on sorting no confirmations are required
   - on creation the list is temporary added and only on confirm the collection are crated on db
+  - NTH: on creation, sorting or deletion an undo / redo button is displayed in the footer action

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.0.